Back to Time Management Index

 3.

-time to have to look through the entire book again to find something.
+waste time flipping through the entire book later to find what you need.

 4.